michaelni678/doctored/README.md

 **Doctored** introduces an attribute macro that extends Rust's documentation capabilities.

-See the [documentation](https://docs.rs/doctored) for more examples and more information.
+See the [documentation](https://docs.rs/doctored) for more examples and information.